 Like the comments section.

 Politics is not a consumer brand or Facebook group or fandom.
+They are not a customer in a functioning political party.
 Politics is about values and principles.
-Anyone who can leave the left for the right, weren’t left for principled reasons and will drift there with time anyway.
+Anyone who can leave the left for the right, weren’t left for principled reasons and will likely drift there with time anyway.

 Let ’em go.

 Because I feel the left’s fight is about to get a whole lot harder, and a lot less sexy for brands.
-And when that flip comes, so will they.
+And when that flip comes, they will flip with it and the backlash on us will be fucking severe.

-I’m deeply concerned to see the far right co-opting class “us vs. elites” populism and radicalising people in reaction to the excesses of the Super Rich Super Wokes, turning everyone’s pain and suffering into a brand, brandishing oppression around like a tote bag made of human skin.
+I’m deeply concerned to see the far right co-opting class “us vs. elites” populism and radicalising people in reaction to the excesses of the Super Rich Super Woke Mean Girl caste, turning everyone’s pain and suffering into a personal brand, brandishing oppression and serious issues around like a tote bag made of human skin.

 It’s creepy.
 And gross.

-Left Wing leaders need to start facing this problem head on, have that uncomfortable conversation, and stop the exodus of our base to the right.
+Left Wing leaders need to start facing this problem head on, have that uncomfortable conversation, and stop the exodus of our rightful voter base to the right because you’re asleep or can’t be arsed meeting them where they’re at and feeling a bit of discomfort.
 Not around.
 Through.

 If it is policing gig workers who say rude words on Twitter, then fuck off.
 The left doesn’t weaponise employment against workers.
 That’s what the other guys do.